AramZS/aramzs.xyz/src/content/essays/2024-06-08-the-internet-is-a-series-of-webs.md

 Redirect or cross link your own sites and platform over the big tech ones whenever possible.
 Once you've linked off a enshittified platform and brought someone out of the walled garden and into your web, it's important to give them ways to interact with the internet that don't just push them right back into the hands of big tech.
 Whenever possible, push readers to open and wild web alternatives.

+Create sites and networks that aren't just informative, but also fun to explore.

 ### Transform

 Take the posts you've checked out or otherwise extracted and turn them into something new and cool.
 Everything we post on social media platforms owned by big tech companies is limited by the business models and requirement to render ad targeting data.
 It shapes our participation in ways we aren't aware of.
-Once we free our *own* work from those platforms, take the time and effort to turn them into something cool and new, no longer limited by the constraints from inside the wall.
+Once we free our *own* works from those platforms, take the time and effort to turn them into something cool and new, no longer limited by the constraints from inside the wall.

-This is one of my main projects for this site which is transforming data extractions from [Letterboxd](/lists/film-and-tv/), [Pocket](/amplify/), and [Kindle](/resources/quotes/).
+One of my main projects for this site which is transforming data extractions from [Letterboxd](/lists/film-and-tv/), [Pocket](/amplify/), and [Kindle](/resources/quotes/).

 ### Exchange